Carpal Tunnel Syndrome and Fibromyalgia – Is There a Connection?

 The pain associated with carpal tunnel syndrome is commonly reported by people with fibromyalgia.
 In many cases, it’s difficult to determine with certainty whether the pain is a symptom of fibromyalgia or is a new condition deserving of a separate diagnosis and treatment.
 The best way to make this determination is to make notes about your pain and discuss it with your doctor.

-Playing piano since a young age, I have gone through periods of time where pain in my hands and forearms prevented me from being able to play comfortably.
+Playing piano since a young age, I have gone through periods of time where the pain in my hands and forearms prevented me from being able to play comfortably.
 Sometimes I found it helpful just to limit my time playing (which also helped my lower back by not sitting on the hard-piano bench too long at one time)

 Make note of times and activities that exacerbate your own symptoms.
 This will help identify patterns of pain that may give some clue as to the cause of the pain.
 In many cases, it’s simply another fibromyalgia symptom that may not have an identifiable cause.
 Carpal Tunnel can also be exacerbated by trigger points in surrounding areas.